Loans are available to students and parents. Eligibility is determined through the

 (6 credits) while pursuing a degree in the Nursing field.

 As higher education costs continue to rise, many college students find that they need

 to look beyond traditional financial aid.
 Before considering a private loan, make

-- Before borrowing, check with your financial aid office to determine how a private
+- If you are receiving other financial aid, check with the financial aid office to determine